 A LifeWay simulcast is an excellent opportunity to join with friends in your community and thousands across the world to worship and hear the Word of God taught by dynamic, inspirational speakers.

 But how can you join in and watch?
 Simulcasts can be viewed on your laptop at home, with a large group of people and even shown to your congregation at your church.
 Not only is this experience customizable, but the prices are affordable, too.
-Check out the following tips on how to host a simulcast party.
+Check out the following tips on how to host a simulcast event.

 1. Consider your environment.

-In order to create a successful simulcast party, you must consider your environment.
+In order to create a successful simulcast event, you must consider your environment.
 Have you set up a welcoming environment for worship and studying Scripture?
 Sometimes the smallest factors can affect your simulcast experience:

 - Set your thermostat to a comfortable temperature.